nv-legate/multimesh-jax-workflows/docker/README.md

 The image will contain all the code from the repos and installs Python libraries in editable mode and enables rebuilds of the C++ libraries.
 To build without the remote cache, use the `--no-cache` option to the build.
 For a full list of options see `./build.py --help`.
+If you just need a base image for your devcontainer, make sure to specify `--stage devcontainer_base` to get an appropriate image.